 - 1 tablespoon olive oil

-- In a large bowl, whisk together the eggs, salt, red pepper flakes, garlic and Parmesan.
+- In a large bowl, whisk together the eggs, salt, red pepper flakes, garlic, and Parmesan.
+Set aside.

 - Heat a very large (12-14 inch) nonstick skillet over medium-high heat, about 2 minutes.
-Add the frozen spinach.
-Cook, stirring often, until thawed and liquids have evaporated, about 5 minutes.
-Use a rubber spatula to scrape the cooked spinach into the egg mixture.
+Add the olive oil.

 - Pour the egg and spinach mixture into the skillet.
 Cook the eggs, pushing them back and forth with a rubber spatula, until set to your liking.
 Serve immediately.